andris9/node-jsonrpc/README.md

 ============

 This module makes it easy to process and respond to JSON-RPC (v1.0) messages.
 JSON-RPC is extremely simple format to communicate between the client (browser) and the host (server).
-You can find the full specification here [an example](http://json-rpc.org/wiki/specification "RPC 1.0 Specification").
+You can find the full specification [here](http://json-rpc.org/wiki/specification "RPC 1.0 Specification").

 Cliend side JavaScript
 ----------------------